Localazy-Community/strapi-frontend-admin-translations/README.md

 Currently, Strapi does not allow users to add other than the above languages.
 See [this issue](https://github.com/strapi/strapi/pull/13096) for more details.
 Hopefully, this will be fixed in the one of the future Strapi releases...

+## How to use this boilerplate

+The repository is currently updated manually, there's no automated pipeline involved (is a subject to change).

+The `readKey` is present in the `localazy.json` file.
+Thanks to that, lang resources can be always updated by anyone, by using Localazy CLI Tool and running `localazy download` command.

+To use those translations, follow the code example structure, and update your `app.js` file.
+Then, in Strapi, navigate to to the User Settings page and change the UI language.